-Gathering of the Vibes is an annual music, arts and camping festival now in its 19th year.
-Vibes has grown into a four-day festival that has featured such world-class talent as all founding members of the Grateful Dead, Gov’t Mule, Elvis Costello, Crosby, Stills and Nash, Allman Brothers Band, James Brown, Jane’s Addiction, The Black Crowes, John Butler Trio, Buddy Guy, Jimmy Cliff, Primus, George Clinton and P-Funk, Bruce Hornsby, moe., Branford Marsalis, Damian Marley and Nas, and more.
+Gathering of the Vibes is an annual music, arts and camping festival.
+Vibes has grown into a four-day festival that has featured such world-class talent as all founding members of the Grateful Dead, Gov’t Mule, Elvis Costello, Crosby, Stills and Nash, John Fogerty, Allman Brothers Band, James Brown, Jane’s Addiction, The Black Crowes, John Butler Trio, Buddy Guy, Jimmy Cliff, Primus, George Clinton and P-Funk, Bruce Hornsby, moe., Branford Marsalis, Damian Marley and Nas, and more.
 The Vibes is also a launching pad for extraordinarily talented, young, up-and-coming bands who have the opportunity to showcase their talent to the 25,000 people who attend each year.

 During the band’s 30 year run, the Grateful Dead sparked the creation of an unparalleled sub-culture of loyally devoted enthusiasts.
 For decades, Grateful Dead shows served as a community-building institution where followers reveled with friends both old and new.

 When Jerry Garcia died in 1995, Dead fans were left with a void.

 In 1996, Ken Hays, a local businessman and Grateful Dead aficionado, and local promoter Bob Kennedy, got some of their friends together to throw a memorial party for Garcia on the campus of SUNY Purchase.
 Aptly named “Deadhead Heaven – A Gathering of the Tribe”, the event provided a forum for music lovers to celebrate the life of Garcia and to reunite for a weekend of spiritual renewal.
 In 1997, the festival relocated to Croton Point Park, NY and was re-named “Gathering of the Vibes.”